csq/subdivx-dl/README.md

 subdivx.com is not involved in this development.

 ### License
-GNU General Public License v3.0 or later
+GNU General Public License v3.0
 See [COPYING](COPYING) to see the full text.